I-had-a-bad-idea/IPL/CONTRIBUTING.md

 ### High Priority
 * Make indexing
+* Make classes from libraries work
 * Refactor code for clarity and maintainability
-* Add more built-in functions
 * Write more tests
 * Add documentation